 Unless otherwise noted, residencies for the 2018 season typically run Monday thru Saturday.

-The Working Farm is SPACE’s resident playwrights group.
-The group gathers for a five-week residency on Ryder Farm.
+The Working Farm is SPACE’s resident writers’ group, which offers playwrights and composers/lyricists a non-consecutive five-week residency on historic Ryder Farm.

-Creative residencies provide artists the opportunity to create away from the stress and noise of everyday life and to be in the company of other artists.
+Creative Residencies provide individuals and groups with one or two-week residencies on Ryder Farm to create away from the stress and noise of everyday life and to be in the company of peers.

-A weeklong residency for activists and human rights organizations who are creatively addressing social justice issues.
+The Creative Solutions Symposium is a weeklong residency for activists and organizers who are creatively addressing social justice, environmental and human rights issues.

 "In a world that is increasingly fast-paced and distracted, it is more and more vital for artists and innovators to have time to slow down and grow something, be it art or a mission statement for their NGO.
 The individuals and communities we serve value the slower pace and literal and figurative space that Ryder Farm affords them.
 SPACE asks residents to engage meaningfully with the land, their authentic creative impulses and invites them to dialogue with people who are literally in front of them."